Music: What to Expect

 Study Abroad allows you to earn academic credits toward your USC degree while seeing the world!
 Overseas study can complement any academic program or major.
 You may also choose to intern, volunteer, or conduct research abroad.
 You are encouraged to visit the Study Abroad Web site for more information on opportunities to broaden and extend your knowledge and perspectives.

 Student Organizations can be instrumental in helping you adjust to life on campus and network within your field.
 The University of South Carolina has a family of nearly 300 student organizations.
 As a Music major, you may wish to get involved with Phi Mu Alpha, Sigma Alpha Iota, Tau Beta Sigma, and Kappa Kappa Psi.
 Getting involved in these organizations will allow you to gain performance and leadership opportunities.
-You can also participate in annual competitions such as the Concerto Aria and Fischoff.
+You can also participate in annual competitions such as the Concerto Aria Competition and the Arthur Fraser International Piano Competition.
 Getting involved in an organization that interests you can help you network, meet new friends, and develop leadership skills.
 You can also seek out volunteer opportunities that relate to your major.
 Find a student organization on campus that interests you!

 Graduate School is one of many possibilities following graduation.
 Many Music majors go on to pursue graduate programs in performance, conducting, research, and education.